Irek21/QuantumPrac/OpticCaves/README.md

 Emax = maximum excited atoms

 Vectors a, w, phi are read from files. phi is normalized after read.
-It is available to modify them in "Build"-folder.
+It is available to modify them in "Build" folder.

 If length of basis is > 8, output goes to "Build/output.txt"